Everything We Know About 'Wake Up Dead Man: A Knives Out Mystery'

 Luckily, Johnson and Netflix confirmed in 2021 that Knives Out would get not one but two sequels on the platform, and the stage is just about set for Blanc's next case.
 Below, we're keeping track of everything we know about the third Knives Out film so far.

-It's unclear whether the film will hit theaters before it arrives on streaming.
-As fans may recall, Lionsgate released the first Knives Out movie in theaters, and then the sequel had a limited one-week release before it landed on Netflix.
-The cast and crew at least have expressed hope that fans will be able to enjoy a theatrical experience for Wake Up Dead Man.
+It was previously unclear whether the franchise's third installment would be in cinemas before its streaming debut.
+Originally, only the December 12 release date was announced during a Tudum fan event on May 31, along with a teaser.
+However, many fans, as well as the cast and crew, were vocal about wanting to see Benoit Blanc and his new suspects on the big screen.
 Daniel Craig told Variety in a November 2024 cover story, "Hopefully, Netflix will push it out a bit, and people will get to see it.
 The people I speak to—the fans, I suppose—all they want to do is take their families and go see it at the cinemas.
 That’s all they want to do.
 Hopefully, we can give them that experience."

-It has been known for some time that Wake Up Dead Man would release in 2025.
+It has been known for some time that Wake Up Dead Man would be released in 2025.
 In late May 2024, Johnson and Netflix offered a loose release date by sharing a motion-art teaser on X (formerly Twitter) in which the new title appeared, paired with an ominous black casket.
 In a separate post, Johnson confirmed that the film was set to start production soon.

 "I love everything about whodunnits, but one of the things I love most is how malleable the genre is," he wrote in a thread.
 "There’s a whole tonal spectrum from Carr to Christie, and getting to explore that range is one of the most exciting things about making Benoit Blanc movies."